bytebase/bytebase/docs/design/pitr-mysql.md

 The partial backup dump should be discarded if Bytebase encounters an unrecoverable error during the full backup process.
 The system should report a failed backup, and the user could choose to start another backup task manually.
 The partially dumped logical backup file will be automatically deleted by Bytebase.

-To check the integrity of the logical dump, Bytebase will write file size along with the table data into the backup file.
-When using a logical backup to recover, we should first validate the file size.
+To check the integrity of the logical dump, Bytebase will save file size in the backup metadata.
+When using a logical backup to recover, we should first validate the file size of the dump file and the metadata matches.

 ## Incremental Backup